Sucre: Geography and territorial organization

+Geographically, Sucre is located at the head of valleys with a warm and dry climate, at an altitude of 2,798 meters above sea level.
+Specifically, it lies in the geographic region of Bolivia's inter-Andean valleys, between the highlands of the Andean plateau and the lowlands of the Gran Chaco plains.
+Likewise, the area marks the boundary between the Amazon basin (the Chico and Grande rivers) and the La Plata River basin (the Cachimayu and Pilcomayu rivers).

+The city is situated in Oropeza Province of the Department of Chuquisaca, at the foot of the Sica Sica and Churuquella hills (two ancient extinct volcanoes), in the Eastern Cordillera of the Andes, near the point where the mountain ranges decrease in elevation and provide a warm and dry head-of-valley climate.

 Sucre is divided into eight numbered districts: the first five of these are urban districts, while Districts 6, 7, and 8 are rural districts.
 Each is administered by a Sub-Mayor (Subalcalde), appointed by the Mayor of Sucre.
-The rural districts include numerous rural communities outside the urban area.
+The rural districts include multiple rural communities outside the urban area.

 Sucre is served by Alcantari Airport, situated 30 km to the South.

 Climate

 Sucre features a subtropical highland climate (Köppen: Cwb, Trewartha: Cwll), with mild temperatures year round.
 Rain generally falls in summer thunderstorms.